KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/hypostases/hypostases.md

 * For most of the attacks below, the core will be exposed for a few seconds after the boss uses the attack.
 Use this opportunity to deal damage to the boss.
 Most of the attacks the Hypostasis does are Anemo.
 * Flies into the air and turns into a giant crystalfly, then shoots 2 blasts at the player; the first blast is aimed towards the player's location, while the second is a follow-up that hits those struck by the first.
 * Teleports to the center of the arena and spirals high into the air, forming a tornado beneath it.
 Over the next few seconds, forms 8 tornadoes around the arena, these tornados move randomly and don't target the player.
   * The tornadoes will cause Elemental Absorption if they come into contact with Hydro, Pyro, Cryo, or Electro, and will leave behind an Orb of their respective infusion in the air once the attack ends.
 If not infused with anything, they simply remain Anemo.
-Picking up these Orbs grants 3 Energy Particles of the respective element.
+Picking up these Orbs grants 3 Elemental Particles of the respective Element.
 * Quickly flies next to the player and forms a ring of shell pieces that create a vacuum which pulls the player towards the core while dealing constant damage.
 After a short time, it will pull in the shell pieces and implode.
 * Quickly flies next to the player and forms a large wall, which folds in a "clapping" motion very quickly, dealing damage in an area in front of the wall.
 * Teleports next to the player and forms a spinning dome formation with its shell.
 It will then proceed to take 3 random Orbs in the air, healing 5% of its health for each one and unleashes a large shockwave in the process.